 Another great dog-friendly caravan park on the Far North Coast of NSW that welcomes pets year round, including school holidays, is the BIG4 Saltwater Yamba.

-In addition to powered and unpowered campsites, there are now ten cabins that are welcome pets inside, including all three Banksia cabins, plus four of the deluxe Figtree Cabins and three of the smaller Casuarina Studio Cabins.
+In addition to powered and unpowered campsites, pets are also welcome inside the majority of the cabins.
+Choose between the Figtree, Illuka, Banksia and Casuarina Cabins.
 Both the Banksia and Casuarina cabins feature a fully enclosed deck.

 Onsite is a fully fenced off-leash dog park, complete with ramps and tunnels, and even a shelter for supervising humans.
 There’s also a K9000 dog wash, essential after days at the local off-leash beaches, plus a dog-friendly washing machine for their towels and bedding.